GPUOpen-LibrariesAndSDKs/RadeonProRenderUSD/README.md

 Provide USD in one of two ways:

 * An installation of USD.
 Define pxr_DIR to point to it when running cmake, if required.
 You can download USD to build yourself from [GitHub](https://www.github.com/PixarAnimationStudios/USD).
+It should be built with OpenEXR libraries and usdGenSchema tool.
 * The USD which is provided with Houdini.
 The HFS environment variable should point to the Houdini installation (the correct way is to run cmake from Houdini's `Command Line Tools` or by sourcing `houdini_setup`).
 You can download Houdini installer from [Downloads | SideFX](https://www.sidefx.com/download).

 ##### MaterialX Component